WHAT IS THE FLIGHT OF FLOWERS? HOW IT'S RIGHT TO MAKE IT IN HOME CONDITIONS

 Get the tulip bulbs on 25 of January, inspect, remove the covering flakes.
 Fill the pots with a depth of 15 cm with soil on 8-10 cm, press the bulbs with the bottoms into the ground and cover with the substrate to the top.
 Pour, cover with bags and place in a cool (5-9 °) place.
 This can be a glazed loggia, garage, cellar or lower shelf of the refrigerator.
 If necessary, moisten so that the soil does not dry out.

-For 2-4 weeks before the expected flowering (3, 15 or 22 of February - depending on the variety), remove the onion pots from the refrigerator and place them on a bright windowsill.
+2-4 weeks before the expected flowering (February 3, 15 or 22, depending on the variety), remove the onion pots from the refrigerator and place them on a bright windowsill.

 Remove daffodils and hyacinths from the refrigerator on February 15.